LeonLixyz/Eval/README.md

 ### Register Model

-Go to `config.py` find supported_VLM (line 1426) and change the model_path to the path of the model.
+Go to `vlm_eval/config.py` find supported_VLM (line 1426) and change the model_path to the path of the model.

+### Set up .env file
+In the main dir, create a `.env` file for openai api key.
+See https://github.com/open-compass/VLMEvalKit/blob/main/docs/en/Quickstart.md
 ### Run Eval

 ```bash